-Jean Kennedy Smith, Kennedy sister and architect of peace in Northern Ireland, dies at 92
+Jean Kennedy Smith, JFK’s sister and an architect of peace in Northern Ireland, dies at 92

 “I was part of the tide,” she once said to the Boston Globe.
 “I really didn’t think of it as a Kennedy thing.
 I thought of it as a moment.
 A moment in history.”

 Mrs. Smith’s illustrious siblings seemed to carry a curse.
-Two of them were assassinated, two died in tragic plane accidents, one brought the family permanent shame by leaving a woman to die in the waters of Chappaquiddick, Mass., and one was left in a vegetative state for life after her father ordered up a controversial lobotomy.
+Two of them were assassinated, two died in tragic plane accidents, one brought the family permanent shame by leaving a woman to die in the waters of Chappaquiddick Island, Mass., and one was left in a vegetative state for life after her father ordered up a controversial lobotomy.

 Spouses and children endured more than their fair share of scandals and tragedies as well, and Mrs. Smith wasn’t immune.
 Her son William Kennedy Smith dragged the family into the tabloids in 1991, when he was accused of raping a woman at a Kennedy compound in Palm Beach, Fla.
-He was later acquitted, and in 2014 won his first political office, a seat on the Foggy Bottom advisory neighborhood commission in Washington.
+He was later acquitted, and in 2014 he won his first political office, a seat on the Foggy Bottom Advisory Neighborhood Commission in Washington.

 Rose Kennedy, the family matriarch, famously said of her youngest daughter, “She was born so late that she only was able to enjoy the tragedies, and not the triumphs.”
 But Mrs. Smith never saw it that way.
 She lived her 90-plus years in dedication to the larger cause of the family, embodying the principle she believed her family stood for, “that you can believe in something bigger than yourself.”

 Even out of their tragedies, Mrs. Smith and her siblings alchemized lasting political impact.
-Sister Rosemary’s intellectual disabilities led directly to Mrs. Smith’s establishment of Very Special Arts, and Eunice’s creation of the Special Olympics, two organizations that expanded the opportunities for those with disabilities.
+Sister Rosemary’s intellectual disabilities led directly to Mrs. Smith’s establishment of Very Special Arts and Eunice’s creation of the Special Olympics, two organizations that expanded the opportunities for those with disabilities.
 Very Special Arts, working closely with the Kennedy Center, now provides artistic outlets for disabled children and adults in 55 countries.

 She once told the Irish Times she resented being described at times as a dilettante.
 “They said I did charity work, but if I were a man, they would have said I ran an international organization.”

-Note: CORRECTION: An earlier version of this story incorrectly reported the full name and location of Mrs. Smith’s college alma mater when she graduated in 1949.
-It was Manhattanville College of the Sacred Heart, not Manhattanville College, and it was located in Manhattan at the time.
-It moved in 1952 to Purchase, N.Y.
-The story has been revised.